Congo army battles M23 rebels near eastern city of Goma

 Congolese army spokesman Colonel Olivier Hamuli said clashes were taking place at Kibati, about 11 km (7 miles) north of Goma, a city of a million people on the Rwandan border.

-Several shells fell in Rwanda during clashes around Goma last week, prompting Kigali to accuse Kinshasa of bombing it.
-Congo denied the charge and accused Rwandan troops of backing the rebels.
+Several shells fell in Rwanda during fresh clashes around Goma last week, prompting Kigali to accuse Kinshasa of bombing it.
+Kinshasa denied the charge and accused Rwandan troops of backing the rebels.

 The cross-border accusations underscore the rebellion's roots in a complex web of local politics and regional conflicts over ethnicity, land and minerals.
 Rwandan troops fought in two Congo wars but Kigali says it is not supporting the M23.

-A doctor at a military hospital near Goma said he was treating those wounded in "ferocious" fighting on Saturday.
+A doctor at a military hospital near Goma said he was treating those injured in "ferocious" fighting on Saturday.

 "It is very chaotic and difficult to have precise numbers, but we have had around 15 deaths so far.
 There have also been 150 injuries," the doctor said, asking not to be named.